-When will I receive funds?
+When will schools receive funds?

 PED will begin the award letter process as soon as applications have been reviewed and recipients selected.
-Recipients will be notified immediately upon selection but will not have access to funds until the award letters have been processed and issued.
-In the past, this has taken some time, but PED has recently streamlined the award letter process and CSP staff will do everything in our power to get funds to schools as soon as possible.
+Recipients will be notified immediately upon selection but will not have access to funds until the award letters have been issued.
+In the past, this has taken some time, but CSP staff will do everything in our power to get funds to schools as soon as possible.
+Once recipients are notified, expenditures can be made using other funds, and then moved by journal entry to CSP funds after budget authority is received.